Download Careers360 App

 4a.
 Introduction

 A pulley is fundamentally a wheel-based mechanism that grooves along its edges to allow a cable or rope to pass through.
-When a combination of pulleys is utilised in a system, they offer a mechanical advantage in addition to being used to shift the direction of a force and, thus, make the lifting easier, providing a mechanical advantage.
+When a combination of pulleys is utilized in a system, they offer a mechanical advantage in addition to being used to shift the direction of a force and, thus, make the lifting easier, providing a mechanical advantage.
 A large amount of load can be lifted and moved with less effort if a combination of pulleys is designed to provide the mechanical advantage.

 Note: It is simple to lift or move large objects when a pulley is used because it reverses the direction of the force applied to the rope or cable, which is called a block and tackle system.
 A block and tackle system increases mechanical advantage by combining several pulleys, so a smaller input force may raise a more significant load.
 The mechanical advantage of the pulleys is the ratio of Load to Efforts